crzcssdy/sqlalchemy-challenge/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

-## Task 1 - Climate Analysis and Exploration
+## Part 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
+Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To do so, complete the following steps:

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* Note that you’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use the SQLAlchemy 'create_engine()' function to connect to your SQLite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use the SQLAlchemy 'automap_base()' function to reflect your tables into classes, and then save references to the classes named station and measurement.

+* Link Python to the database by creating a SQLAlchemy session.

+* Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

 ### Precipitation Analysis

+* Find the most recent date in the dataset.

-* Design a query to retrieve the last 12 months of precipitation data.
+* Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-* Select only the `date` and `prcp` values.
+* Select only the "date" and "prcp" values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Load the query results into a Pandas DataFrame.
+Explicitly set the column names.

-* Sort the DataFrame values by `date`.
+* Sort the DataFrame values by "date".

-* Plot the results using the DataFrame `plot` method.
+* Plot the results by using the DataFrame plot method, as the following image shows:

 * Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.
+* Design a query to calculate the total number of stations (that is, the stations that have the most rows).
+To do so, complete the following steps:

-* Design a query to find the most active stations.

   * List the stations and observation counts in descending order.

-  * Which station has the highest number of observations?
+  * Answer the following question: which station id has the greatest number of observations?

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.

 * Design a query to retrieve the last 12 months of temperature observation data (tobs).
+To do so, complete the following steps:

-  * Filter by the station with the highest number of observations.
+  * Filter by the station that has the greatest number of observations.

+  * Query the previous 12 months of TOBS data for that station.

-  * Plot the results as a histogram with `bins=12`.
+  * Plot the results as a histogram with bins=12, as the following image shows:

+  * Close your session.

 - - -

-## Task 2 - Climate App
+## Part 2 - Design Your Climate App

 Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.